drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

 }
 {% endhighlight %}

-### It's just faster
+### Get Feedback Faster
 {% highlight csharp %}
 [HttpGet]
 public ActionResult GetForumThreads(int forumId)
 {
     var threads = _threadRepository.GetForumThreads(forumId, User);
-    if(!threads.Any())
-    {
-        // error or something
-    }

     return View(new ForumViewModel(threads));
 }
 {% endhighlight %}

-Given that you've created the ForumThreadRepository interface and ignoring the fake error, the controller action above is finished.
+Given that you've created `IForumThreadRepository`, the controller action above is functional.
 There is a ton of complexity in getting the threads visible to a user that we don't have to deal with yet.
-The best part about this, I can inject a fake implementation of the ForumThreadRepository and return whatever I want from `GetFroumThreads(User)` allowing other team members to begin working on consuming the endpoint without being blocked by my tinkering on complex queries.
-Whenever I'm ready to work with an actual database, I just configure my application to inject the "real" class.
+I can inject a fake implementation of the ForumThreadRepository and return whatever I want from `GetFroumThreads(User)` allowing myself or other team members to begin working on consuming the endpoint and getting stakeholder feedback without being blocked by my tinkering on complex queries.

 {% highlight csharp %}
 public class FakeForumThreadRepository : IForumThreadRepository